 Why?
 Because your employees, managers, and leadership should be thinking about the future.
 Goal-setting, both the process and the outcomes, can help bring optimism and resilience into your organization at a time when it’s sorely needed.

-Creating a plan to help employees set goals for 2021 is both empowering and strategic.
-Here are three ways you can help create, support, and motivate during performance review season by incorporating goals into the process.Making #GoalSetting accessible is a manager’s responsibility.
+Creating a plan to help employees set workplace goals for the duration of 2022 is both empowering and strategic.
+Here are three examples of how you can help create, support, and motivate during performance review season by incorporating work goals into the process.Making #GoalSetting accessible is a manager’s responsibility.
 Help them to understand why goals are essential and include them in the #strategy process with these 3 simple steps from @ClearCompany:

 Performance Goal-Setting Accessibility

-We all want to grow in our career, but often employees don’t have the education they need to set accurate goals or even take the time to think of what those goals might be.
+We all want to grow in our careers, but often employees don’t have the education they need to set accurate goals or even take the time to think of what those goals might be.
 This is especially true now.
-As we’ve written here, it’s an unusual performance review season and must be approached carefully within your organization.
+As we approach review season, performance review goals must be carefully selected and utilized within your organization.

 Make goal-setting accessible by: